 Employees can request that their employer review their personnel file annually.
 This includes all personnel records that are:

-• Regularly maintained by the employer as part of their business, and/or
+• Regularly maintained by the employer as part of their business.

 Any information the employer determines to be irrelevant or erroneous must be removed from the personnel file.
 If the employee disputes the employer’s determination, then the employee can add a statement containing a rebuttal or correction.
 Employees under criminal investigation do not have the right to modify their personnel record.